 Immobilization of a metacarpal fracture must include at least the proximal phalanx, but there is no particular need to immobilize the inter-phalangeal joints and indeed that may lead to unnecessary stiffness.
 The metacarpal-phalangeal joint should be held in full flexion as long as the position doesn't further displace the fracture.
-Such a position will make the collateral ligaments maximally taut (because of the cam shape of the metacarpal head) .
-This can help reduce the distal fracture fragment, it can also prevent contractures of the joint (which otherwise might occur if the ligament were not immobilized under maximal tension and thereby allowed to contract).
+Such a position will make the collateral ligaments maximally taut (because of the cam shape of the metacarpal head).
+This can help reduce the distal fracture fragment.
+This position can also prevent contractures of the joint.
+(If the ligament were not immobilized under maximal tension, it might set in this shorter position and lose its ability to stretch; subsequently, a joint contracture might form.)
 Within the cast, the affected finger should be buddy-taped to its neighbor.
 A vast majority of metacarpal neck fractures affect either the 4th or the 5th metacarpal.
 In those cases, the 2nd and 3rd fingers can be left free, to fully extend and flex.

 When surgery is needed, options include pins, screws, metal wires, and plates.
 Open reduction of metacarpal head injuries demand an especially delicate touch, to avoid disruption of the blood supply and prevent avascular necrosis.